Chikka Tirupati: Worship practices and festivals

 The temple is open from 6 a.m. to evening 7:30 p.m. without a break and the temple is open throughout all the 7 days of week.
 The temple priests perform the pooje (rituals) during festivals and on a daily basis.
 As at other Vishnu temples in the nearby state Tamil Nadu, the priests belong to the Vaishnavaite community, a Brahmin sub-caste.
 The temple rituals are performed four times a day: Ushathkalam at 8 a.m., Kalasanthi at 10:00 a.m., Sayarakshai at 5:00 p.m. and Ardha Jamam at 7:00 p.m.
 Each ritual has three steps: alankaara (decoration), neivedhya (food offering) and deepa aradane (waving of lamps) for both Venkateshwara and his consort Alamelumanga.
 During the worship, religious instructions in the Vedas (sacred text) are recited by priests, and worshippers prostrate themselves in front of the temple mast.
 There are weekly, monthly and fortnightly rituals performed in the temple.

 The temple is considered holy as the Tirupathi Venkateswara temple and devotees from other states like Andhra Pradesh and Tamil Nadu visit the temple.
 As of November 2012, the temple had an annual revenue of ₹1 crore.
 The Brahmotsavam, the major festival, is celebrated annually during Shravana Shaniwara during which the festival images of the presiding deities are taken in a parade around the streets of the temple in a chariot.
 An interesting part of this lord Venkateshwara idol is that it is an Abhayahastha (hand showing upwards as blessing) whereas in Tirupathi at Andhra Pradesh, the presiding deity's hand is showing downwards.
 The chariot festival has been of historic importance and draws crowd from neighbouring regions.
 Karaga, also called Mother goddess festival is celebrated in the temple annually.
-People go on a pilgrimage and as a mode of worship walk 15 to 20km from various villages to the temple.
+People go on a pilgrimage and as a mode of worship walk 15 to 20 km from various villages to the temple.
 The devotees are fed by neighbouring villages during the event.